The-Scripters-Guild/ForgeWiki/forge/standards/mode-setup/ranked.md

 * Threat Sensor
 * Dynamo Grenade

-To exclude an equipment spawner from Ranked modes, apply the "Ranked Exclude" label on the object.
-To make a equipment spawner only appear in Ranked modes, apply the "Ranked Include" label.
+{% hint style="info" %} To exclude an equipment spawner from Ranked modes, apply the "Ranked Exclude" label on the object.
+To make a equipment spawner only appear in Ranked modes, apply the "Ranked Include" label. {% endhint %}

 ***